Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Image forces and tune shifts

-It should be noted that the equation (\ref{s6-1}) is true in the approximation, when the bunch velocity along the $z$-axis is constant, and much larger than the drift velocity in the $y$ direction, $v_z \simeq \beta c\gg v_y$.
-In this case, the bunch path is a smooth curve, as shown in Figure~\ref{fig6}a.
-However, with a more rigorous account of the effect of crossed electric and magnetic fields from the images, it is necessary to solve together a system of two coupled differential equations for movements along the z and y directions.
+It should be noted that Eq. (\ref{s6-1}) is true in the approximation, when the bunch velocity along the $z$-axis is constant, and much larger than the drift velocity in the $y$ direction, $v_z \simeq \beta c\gg v_y$.
+In this case, the bunch path is a smooth curve, as shown in Fig.~\ref{fig6}(a).
+However, with a more rigorous account of the effect of crossed electric and magnetic fields from the images, it is necessary to solve together a system of two coupled differential equations for movements along the $z$ and $y$ directions.
 In this case, the bunch trajectory is a cycloid-like curve.